nuts-foundation/nuts-workshops/auth&consent/README.md

 The first call will give a list of endpoints and the second one will give an organization.
 The organization model has a list of endpoints from which you have to find the correct one yourself.

 If all went well, the consent search call should have resulted in a hit where the `Observation` resource was listed for the given actor.
-One of the registry calls should have given a FHIR base URL.These two combined give the final URL for fetching Observations from the Demo EHR app.
+One of the registry calls should have given a FHIR base URL.
+These two combined give the final URL for fetching Observations from the Demo EHR app.
 The next step will be to add the security token to this FHIR call.

 ## Auth